 Each session proposal is submitted to only one scientific section/focus group.
-Conveners may identify additional disciplines as potential session co-sponsors.
+Conveners may identify up to four additional disciplines as potential session co-sponsors.
 The Program Committee will review co-sponsors for final approval.

 Union sessions should focus on topics with a broad interest that are outside of a single section or focus group.
 These sessions are for the benefit of meeting attendees who have expansive interests beyond their own discipline.
-Because of the multi-disciplinary character of these sessions, they are not co-sponsored by any sections of focus groups.
+Because of the multidisciplinary character of these sessions, they are not co-sponsored by any sections or focus groups.